5.3. Memento

 # 2. Stwórz historię transakcji na koncie z:

-# - `when: datetime` - data i czas transakcji
+# - `timestamp: datetime` - data i czas transakcji

 # 3. Pozwól na wycofywanie (undo) transakcji